 Honduras welcomes foreign capital as the engine of the country’s economy.
 Honduran governments have created a pro-business environment that both promotes and protects productive private investment.
 In developing your business in Honduras, you will find:

-Despite the political turmoil the country was faced with in 2009 due to the Presidential succession, the country’s legal soundness was not affected and investments, local and foreign were protected at all times and continue to be as the country has slowly but surely returned to a stable political environment.
+Despite the political turmoil the country was faced with in 2009 due to the coup, the country’s legal soundness was not affected and investments, local and foreign were protected at all times and continue to be as the country has slowly but surely returned to a stable political environment.

-The 3rd of May of 2011 the Law for the Promotion and Protection of Investments was passed as part of the event Honduras is Open for Business held on the 3rd and 4th of May 2011.
+On the 3rd of May of 2011, the Law for the Promotion and Protection of Investments was passed as part of the event Honduras is Open for Business held on the 3rd and 4th of May 2011.
 Honduras is Open for Business was the event that triggered the Honduran National Investment Promotion Program 2010-2014, and it represents the culmination of a thorough process of legal and institutional reforms aimed at launching Honduras as the most attractive investment destination in Latin America.
-This law

 All of Honduras has been designated as a Free Zone.
 Foreign companies are in large part established in Industrial Processing Zones (ZIP) and Export Processing Zones (EZP).
 The majority of these companies are dedicated to the manufacture of clothing, sports accessories, electronic assemblies, automotive, textile industry, and agribusiness.